ruuddejong-altran/python-c-cpp/docs/polymorphism.md

 and corresponding `PYBIND11_OVERLOAD[_PURE]_NAME` macros that must be used when the Python method's name is different from the C++ name.
+According to the `pybind11` documentation, the trailing comma in the macro arguments is required to ensure portable code when the overriden method does not take any arguments.
+If the method would take arguments, the argument types would follow the method name; in that case there should be no trailing comma.

 The final step is to make the binding code aware of the the trampoline helper class.